MediaComem/comem-devmobil/subjects/ionic-angular/README.md

 * Created a `hello.page.html` file to write your page's **HTML template** into,
 * Created a `hello.page.scss` file to write your page's **style** into,
 * Created a `hello.page.ts` file containing your page **class definition**, and referecing the previous `.html` and `.scss` files as your new page's template and style, respectively,
-* Created a `hello.page.spec.ts` file to write your page's tests into (forget this for now, we'll see what tests in Angular are about later on this course),
+* Created a `hello.page.spec.ts` file to write your page's tests into (forget this for now, we'll see what tests in Angular are all about later on this course),
 * Created a `hello.module.ts` file containing **a module that declares your new page** and how to navigate to it (more on this later),
 * Finally, updated the `app-routing.module.ts` file to **add your new page to your app's navigation**.